agidincom/info.agidin.com/news/_enus.md

 To provide you more AI functionalities, [Agidin](https://agidin.com) will be focusing on AI.

-PEX/NFT/IPFS functionalities will be served on a seperate innovative Web3 platform: [Babelyx](https://babelyx.com)
+PEX/NFT/IPFS functionalities will be served on a seperate innovative user content platform: [Babelyx](https://babelyx.com)

 More Choices, More Space.